shohne/CarND-Behavioral-Cloning/report.md

 [![Track 2 - Full Speed](example_image.jpg)](video_track_3.mp4)

-At full speed, we could see that drive is dangerous and, eventually, causes an accident.
+At full speed, we could see that drive is dangerous and, eventually, crash.